On p-harmonic maps and convex functions

 In this respect, one is led to inquire whether the composition of a $p$-harmonic map with a convex function is $p$-subharmonic and, therefore, if the non-linear potential theory of real-valued functions suffices to get the desired conclusions.
-It is folklore that, in general, this is not the case so that one is forced to follow different paths; see e.g. \cite{CL}, \cite{Kawai}, \cite{PRS}.
+By the way, this problem was pointed out by Lin and Wei among a list of open questions in geometry; see Problem 7 in \cite{WL}.
+It is folklore that, in general, this is not true, so that one is forced to follow different paths to obtain the results alluded to above; see e.g. \cite{CL}, \cite{Kawai}, \cite{PRS}.
 However, to the best of our knowledge, counterexamples are not yet available in the literature.
 The present paper aims to fill this lack.

 From now on, we let $M_g$ and $N_j$ be $(n+1)$-dimensional Riemannian manifolds with rotationally symmetric metrics defined as

 where $g,j\in C^2([0,+\infty))$ satisfy

 and $(\mathbb{S}^n,d\theta^2)$ is the Euclidean $n$-sphere with its standard metric.
 We say that the $C^2$ map $F:M_g\rightarrow N_j$ is rotationally symmetric if